Program Review - Guidelines for Conducting Five- and Ten-Year Reviews

 The amount of time program review takes, from start to finish, can vary by program and/or school/college.
 Typically, for a five-year review, the charge memo should go out in the fall of the program's fourth year.
 This gives the program three full years of data and student experience to reflect upon during the review.
 Based on this timeline, the program uses the fourth year to write the self-study leaving the fifth year for the review committee's work and completion of the review.
 For ten-year reviews, the charge memo typically goes out in the fall of the eighth year, giving the program the eighth year to write the self-study, the ninth year for the review committee work, and the tenth year for any required response(s) and/or as a cushion if the timeline shifts during the prior two years.

 Note for Programs with Specialized Accreditation: Specialized accreditation reviews are conducted by professional organizations and typically require a self-study and an outside evaluation team.
 For undergraduate and professional programs, the accreditation review meets the requirement for the five-year review for most new programs and the ten-year review for most continuing programs.
-However, for graduate programs, accreditation reviews are often not sufficient to meet program review standards, specifically the additional requirements of the Graduate School (refer to the Supplementary Graduate Program Review Guidelines for more details).
+However, for graduate programs, accreditation reviews are often not sufficient to meet program review standards, specifically the additional requirements of the Graduate School.
 Examples of programs that have specialized accreditation include Business (BBA and MBA), Engineering, Medicine (MD), Nursing (BSN and DNP), Pharmacy (PharmD), Law, and Veterinary Medicine (DVM).
 For a full listing of UW-Madison accredited programs, refer to the Data Digest.
 Programs that have an accreditation review scheduled on a timeline the aligns with the university's slated ten-year review (i.e., within 1-2 years of the ten-year review) should consult with the director of Academic Planning and Institutional Research to confirm the accreditation review will meet the requirements for university program review.
 In most cases it will, in which case the school/college would then complete Step 4 above (i.e., Dean's Final Summary of Review memo) to satisfy the university's ten-year program review requirements.